Test for Genital Herpes

 Blood tests are not 100% reliable either but they provide a more accurate result.
-Blood tests are usually recommended for people who have a high risk of genital herpes (for example because they have unprotected sex and change partners frequently).
+Blood tests are usually recommended for people who have a high risk of genital herpes (for example, if they have a partner who is known to have genital herpes).

 Preparing for the genital herpes test and consultation

 If you are experiencing symptoms, you need to book an appointment with your GP or GUM clinic.
 Your doctor will ask a number of questions about your condition before providing a diagnosis.
 Your doctor will most likely ask you about your symptoms, recent sexual encounters, your STI history, whether you use condoms and whether you are taking any medication.
 You should use your consultation to ask any questions you may have with regards to your condition, your risk of STIs and how to avoid infecting future partners.

 What if I don’t want to get tested for genital herpes?

 Genital herpes is a very common STI, and the most common way to diagnose it is in fact to simply examine your symptoms.
 GPs and doctors specialized in skin diseases or genital organs can diagnose whether your blisters are typical for genital herpes or not.
 If you’re not sure whether you have genital herpes, you can check our page on the signs of genital herpes or take our free photo assessment.
 Our doctors will reply within 24 hours (during weekdays).